-The South-Dade Transitway PD&E analyzed approximately
+The South-Dade TransitWay PD&E analyzed approximately 20 miles from the Dadeland South

-20 miles from the Dadeland South Metrorail station along the existing Transitway (fka Busway) to SW 344 Street park-and-ride/transit terminal facility.
+Metrorail station along the existing TransitWay (fka Busway) to SW 344 Street park-and-ride/transit terminal facility.
 This corridor will connect Florida City, City of Homestead, Town of Cutler Bay, Village of Palmetto Bay, and Village of Pinecrest, which represent the fastest population growth in Miami-Dade County.
 This rapid transit project facilitates the highest demand of passengers traveling to and from southern Miami-Dade to Downtown Miami.
 DTPW initiated a PD&E Study to evaluate premium transit solutions in this corridor in April 2017.
-On August 30, 2018, the Miami-Dade TPO voted on the Locally Preferred Alternative (LPA) for the South Dade Transitway Corridor and selected Bus Rapid Transit (BRT) as the most feasible mode of transportation for this corridor based on the recommendation of the PD&E study.
+On August 30, 2018, the Miami-Dade TPO voted on the Locally Preferred Alternative (LPA) for the South Dade TransitWay Corridor and selected Bus Rapid Transit (BRT) as the most feasible mode of transportation for this corridor based on the recommendation of the PD&E study.

 The project entered into the Project Development Phase of the Federal Transit Administration's Capital Investment Grant (CIG) Small Starts program on October 26, 2018.
 The construction of the project is estimated to be completed in 2024.
 Once completed, the South Corridor BRT will provide rail-like travel time, iconic stations, near-level boarding through all doors, and pre-paid fares for speedy access.
-The BRT upgrades will also provide enhanced safety features and multi-layered service lines on the Transitway.
+The BRT upgrades will also provide enhanced safety features and multi-layered service lines on the TransitWay.

-DTPW is planning to procure 37 maintenance fleet vehicles that will be used to support operations and maintenance of the South-Dade TransitWay BRT.
+DTPW is planning to procure 39 maintenance fleet vehicles that will be used to support operations and maintenance of the South-Dade TransitWay BRT.
 The TransitWay runs parallel to US-1 and intersects with approximately 100 roads and impacts over 130 signalized intersections.
-These 37 vehicles will be assigned to support the continuous monitoring, operation, and maintenance of the BRT, traffic mobility, and impacted traffic signals through multiple work shifts.
-A \$6.16 million in PTP funding was programmed in the FY 2023-24 capital budget for the purchase of these 37 vehicles.
+These 39 vehicles will be assigned to support the continuous monitoring, operation, and maintenance of the BRT, traffic mobility, and impacted traffic signals through multiple work shifts.
+A \$6.6 million in PTP funding was programmed in the FY 2023-24 capital budget for the purchase of these 39 vehicles.

 The Contract for the project was awarded to OHL North America, by the Board of County Commissioners (BCC) on September 3, 2020.
 Notice to proceed was issued in February 2021 and groundbreaking was held in June 2021.

 Design is in the final stages.
-Construction work is on-going which includes but not limited to horizonal concrete work, drainage, foundations for BRT Stations and Pylons, erection of canopy structures, roofing systems and vestibules, ITS Conduits and Fiber Optic Cable installation.
-Cost update reflects the negotiated and award amount.
-The change in schedule is due to longer procurement phase, shortage of materials due to Pandemic and implementation of technology change from Econolite to Siemen Control system (County Wide ATMS Project in Design Build).
+Construction work is on-going which includes but is not limited to horizonal concrete work, drainage, foundations for BRT Stations and Pylons, erection of canopy structures, roofing systems and vestibules, gate assemblies, installation of controllers and mast arms, ITS Conduits and Fiber Optic Cable, installation and testing of IT equipment.
+It also includes milling and resurfacing the corridor, refurbishment of existing bus shelters, power at BRT stations and coordination and installation of AIPP.

 Fiscal Impact: The original PTP Exhibit I project (approved by voters) was estimated to cost \$946M as heavy rail and was anticipated to be implemented by 2025.
-The SMART Plan South Dade Transitway corridor BRT PD&E, design and construction fiscal impact is shown in the table below.
+The SMART Program South Dade TransitWay corridor BRT PD&E, design and construction fiscal impact is shown in the table below.